ConnectBox/connectbox-pi/docs/deployment.md

 Note that this should be run on the same machine where you setup your virtualenv - don't try to run it on the device itself.

+__A default ansible-playbook run will disable sshd and lock out the default user account on the Raspberry Pi.
+Read "Optional Ansible Arguments" if you don't want this__

 The rest of this guide assumes that your device is attached to the network via its ethernet port, so that the wifi interface can be configured as an AP.
 Make a note of the IP address associated with the ethernet interface when it boots.

 1. cd into the `ansible` directory in this project.